JoinSports/Documentation/UC/UC2_LoginUser.md

 The JoinsSport application must be installed and executed on a Android device.

 ## 5. Postconditions
-### 5.1 User logged in
+### 5.1 User login successful
 The user is logged in with his user account.
 The application forwards the user to the start page.
 The user is now allowed to use the funtionality of an normal user within the JoinSports application.

-### 5.2	User not logged in
+### 5.2	User login failed
 If the combination of username and password is incorrect the login process failed.
-The user has to try it again wih different login data.
+The user has to try it again with different login data.

 ## 6. Extension Points
 n/a